pauleveritt/kaybee/docs/using/installation.rst

 Here's an example from a simple Kaybee integration test:

 .. literalinclude:: ../../tests/integration/roots/test-setup/conf.py
+    :end-before: # The rest is normal Sphinx stuff

 As a note, each of the
 `integration test "roots" <https://github.com/pauleveritt/kaybee/tree/master/tests/integration/roots>`_